gbih/nlp-study/building_transformer_models/README.md

 # Source material

-* Annotated and modified source code from the book [Building Transformer Models](https://machinelearningmastery.com/transformer-models-with-attention/) and corresponding source code, authored by Jason Brownlee.
+* Annotated and modified source code from the book [Building Transformer Models with Attention](https://machinelearningmastery.com/transformer-models-with-attention/) and corresponding source code, authored by Jason Brownlee.

 * I have modified this source code for learning purposes, mainly for more explicitness and/or exploring further variations on a given topic.